-Our rules are based on the principle that teachers have the right to teach, children have the right to learn, and that all children can behave well.
+Our rules are based on the principle that teachers have the right to teach, children have the right to learn, and all children can behave well.

-These rules apply to all settings in the school, clubs, trips and school journey.
+These rules apply to all settings in the school, clubs, trips and school journeys.

-Our standards of behaviour need to be consistent if our children are to become secure in knowing what is acceptable and what is not.
+Our standards of behaviour must be consistent if our children are to become secure in knowing what is acceptable and what is not.

-What we expect of our children
+What we expect of our children: